How to Monitor EU Legislation: A Practitioner’s Guide

 - Scanning: identifying new developments, documents, and events that are relevant to your policy priorities.
 This includes new proposals, but also committee opinions, impact assessments, stakeholder consultations, and media coverage that signals political direction.

-- Assessing: determining whether a development matters to your organisation, how urgently it requires attention, and what action (if any) it should trigger.
-This is where monitoring becomes intelligence.
+- Assessing: determining whether a development matters to your organization, how urgently it requires attention, and what action (if any) it should trigger.

 Most teams are reasonably good at tracking and scanning.
-Assessment is where things break down, because it requires combining procedural knowledge with organisational context — and that combination usually lives in one person's head.
+Assessment is where things break down, because it requires combining procedural knowledge with organizational context, and that combination usually lives in one person's head.

 Three approaches to EU legislative tracking